alphagov/government-service-design-manual/service-manual/technology/service-integration.md

 As part of service integration, you should maintain an accurate service catalogue including a service dependency map, so that you can effectively manage changes that are high risk, high impact, or that can affect multiple suppliers.

 When buying in services you should retain the contractual authority to ensure suppliers follow your service integration processes - so that you can ensure the integrity and availability of a department’s user services.
-This could include an end to end service performance incentive model so all suppliers collectively share in the benefits and penalties of a joint performance management regime.
+This could include an end-to-end service performance incentive model so all suppliers collectively share in the benefits and penalties of a joint performance management regime.